JoanBatllo/my-project-bingo/README.md

    - Select board size (3×3, 4×4, or 5×5)
    - Set the maximum number in the pool
    - Enable free center (for odd-sized boards only)
+   - Choose single player or enable **Multiplayer mode** to add Player 2
-   - Enter your player name (optional, defaults to "Anonymous")
+   - Enter player names (defaults to "Player 1"/"Player 2")

 2. **Start a new game**: Click "New game / reset" to generate a new bingo card